 Who can legally marry us?

 In North Carolina, magistrates and ordained ministers are the only people who can perform marriage ceremonies.
 There must be two witnesses to any marriage.
-To find an ordained minister, see the Planners, Coordinators and services page of this web site.
+To find an ordained minister, see the Planners, Coordinators and Services page.